kmooney225/LiveStreamApp/README.md

 ## Additional Info

-- The report we have made for this app can be found
+- The report we have made for this app can be found outside of the live chat folder